mhweiner/dom-animate/README.md

 ## Contribution

 DO IT!
 PR's welcome.
-Need to add testing, linting, and support for `scrollX`, or both x/y at the same time.
+Need to add testing and linting.